 The department chair will notify the applicant of the faculty decision regarding their request to return.
+Decisions are often made based on enrollment factors, such as open seats in courses needed and CACREP faculty to student ratio requirements.

 Readmission to the CED for a Second Focus Area